tonyOreglia/consistent-hashing/README.md

 This is an implementation of the consistent hashing algorithm.

-It is made in order to better understand the method of managing nodes of a distributed NOSQL DB.
+It is made in order to better understand the method of managing nodes of a distributed DB.

 ## Running Simulation